-Of greater systemic importance still are changes taking place in the housing market.
-Here too, storm clouds are gathering.
+Of greater systemic importance are changes taking place in the housing market.
+Here, too, there is good reason to be apprehensive.
 The Term Funding Scheme – technically a part of the Bank’s QE programme, extending low-interest loans to banks to coax them to make their own in kind – will come to an end in February.
 Rates for fixed-rate contracts, which represent a growing share of mortgages in recent years, have fallen steadily; a sudden turnaround may cause a jolt.
 And in December statistics showed house prices static or falling, so people will feel less wealthy.
 These two factors combined could batter consumption.

 A growing share of mortgages are fixed-rate contracts (source: Bank of England Inflation Report, November 2017)

 Interest rates on fixed-rate mortgages have fallen significantly during the period of unconventional monetary policy (source: Bank of England)

 The Institute for Fiscal Studies recently published findings on ‘problem debt’, particularly among low-income households.
 A crucial takeaway was that ‘entry into servicing pressure [being unable to make interest repayments or spending more than a quarter of income on such payments] is much more likely to be explained by a rise in debt servicing costs than by a fall in income.’
 In other words, interest rate rises can hurt.